Practical Musicality For Social Salsa Dancers

 Musicality goes hand in hand with body movement and styling.

 You can’t express the music without the physical tools to do the job.
-This is why this workshop will be even more powerful when taken in tandem with my Ladies Styling and Men’s Styling workshops.

 And whilst learning complex partnerwork combos and shines is definitely valid, the better and richer your body movement, the less you need to rely on complicated footwork and moves.